 The judge asked some basic questions of me “for the court record.”
 Then, she pulled out the police report.
 And that’s where it got interesting.
 Stick with me here because you will want to know this…The judge would ask me about an item or instance in my report, and ask me to expand on it.
 (We spoke in the chronological order of events per the report.)
 Many times, her questions were an attempt to trip me up.
 For example, she asked me to describe the walk to Marco’s art studio (with the cafe owner and my traveling companion) from the Papa Cafe.

 “So, you walked down the hall, went up the stairs and made a left into his art studio?” she asked.

 “Yes, we walked down the hall, and made the first left into his art studio.
 But there were no stairs,” I answered.

 “There were no stairs??” she asked with a look of great skepticism, as if I was lying about the stairs.

 “There were no stairs.
 His studio was on the ground level,” I said.

 “Good.
 There were no stairs, ok, so…(moved onto another topic)…..

 She knew all along there weren’t any stairs, but she wanted to test the strength of my memory.
 Had I just agreed with her or been intimidated by her firmness that there were stairs, she would have then whipped around and said “A ha!
 There ARE no stairs!
 You lied!”
 And thus would have begun a downward spiral of doubts and her not quite believing me.
-The example I just gave you marked the distinct realization on my part about what she was really up to: testing my metal for a cross-examination by Marco’s defense attorney and testing my metal as her witness since she would need to have faith in my honesty.
+The example I just gave you marked the distinct realization on my part about what she was really up to: testing my mettle for a cross-examination by Marco’s defense attorney and testing my mettle as her witness since she would need to have faith in my honesty.
 I knew then and there that this was not merely going to be an interview by a sympathetic ear.
 She was acting as the defense attorney.
 And she was going to grill me.